Railway accidents in Vietnam: Rehabilitation and development

 The condition of railway infrastructure in Vietnam, although improving, is still poor enough overall to require rehabilitation.
 Rail transport only became a national priority for the Vietnamese government around the mid-1990s, at which point most of the railway network was severely degraded, having received only temporary repair from damages suffered during decades of war.

 From 1994 to 2005, a major bridge rehabilitation project took place on the North–South Railway line, with the Pacific Consultants International Group and Japan Transportation Consultants providing consultancy services.
 The overall project cost was JPY 11,020 million, or 18% less than the budgeted cost.
 The overall results of the project included a reduction in running hours from one end of the line to the other (from 36 hours in 1994 to 29 hours in 2007); an increase of speed limits on rehabilitated bridges (from 15 to 30 km/h to 60 to 80 km/h), which contributed to the reduction in running hours; and a reduction in the number of railway accidents throughout the line.

 In 2007, Vietnam Railways awarded an additional VND 150 billion (US$9.5 million) five-year contract for consultancy services to Japan Transportation Consultants, the Pacific Consultants International Group, and the Japan Railway Technical Service (Jarts), regarding a VND 2.47 trillion project to further improve bridge and railway safety on the North–South line.
 The project's goals include the refurbishment of 44 bridges and 37.6 km of railway tracks, the building of two new railway bridges and a new railway station at Ninh Bình, and the purchase of 23 track machines.
 The project was expected to be completed in 2010.

 Improving maintenance has been identified as a priority for the rail transport sector, specifically maintenance and repair work in rail workshops due to its direct impact on passenger safety.
-In some cases, a lack of proper maintenance of infrastructure can contribute to accidents even when safety measures are in place.
+In some cases, a lack of proper maintenance of infrastructure can contribute to incidents even when safety measures are in place.
 On November 22, 2009, for instance, nine people were killed when a bus collided with a southbound train at a level crossing in Hanoi; one set of warning lights at the crossing was out of order, and the other set had collapsed.
-The replacement of old and damaged rolling stock is also a priority; a 2006 report by the Japanese Ministry of Foreign Affairs identified the poor condition of trains and rolling stock as a major cause in 50% of railway accidents.
+The replacement of old and damaged rolling stock is also a priority; a 2006 report by the Japanese Ministry of Foreign Affairs identified the poor condition of trains and rolling stock as a major cause in 50% of railway incidents.

 Besides the above, Vietnam Railways has taken a number of other steps to improve railway safety, including the construction of fences and safety barriers at critical level crossings in major cities, the installation of additional auto-signal systems, and the construction of flyovers and underpasses to redirect traffic around railway lines.